 An effective legislative framework underpins the State’s investment in arts and cultural development in South Australia.

-This framework includes 11 statutory authorities and two public corporations, encompassing the North Terrace cultural institutions and major makers and presenters as follows:
+This framework includes 11 statutory authorities, encompassing the North Terrace cultural institutions and major makers and presenters as follows:

 - Art Gallery of South Australia